The Back to School Health Check - Are Your Pupils Fit to Learn?

 What to Do: If you suspect a pupil may be very unhappy or at risk (physically or mentally), inform a department or mental health head.
 If danger isn't immediate, speak to the parents and try to find a solution together.
 If worries persist, you can fast track support.
 You've already made the relevant people aware of a potential need for it.

 With the Healthy Schools Programme, we're improving the health and wellbeing of primary pupils across the UK.
-Click to book a FREE launch event and start your journey.
+Click to book a free online demo and start your journey.

 Led by teachers.
 Powered by Amaven.